dygufa/adivinhe_site/README.md

 # Adivinhe

 Adivinhe is a guessing game made on 2011 during my high school days that I have the intention to rewrite in the next months using a more modern stack.
 It has been deactivated for years and **has a few (or a lot, idk) glitches**.

 # TODO

-[ ] Use React
+[ ] Rewrite it using React
-[ ] Use Websocket
+[ ] Use websocket or start to use a REST api with long-pooling
 [ ] Write tests